-Time and Date: [●], 2025 at 11:00 a.m.
+Time and Date: July 3, 2025 at 11:00 a.m.
 Eastern Time/8:00 a.m.
 Pacific Time.
 Place: Via live webcast on the internet at www.virtualshareholdermeeting.com/LAZR2025.
 Items of Business: 1.
 Election of three Class II directors.
 Ratification of the appointment of KPMG LLP as the independent registered public accounting firm of Luminar Technologies, Inc. (the "Company") for the fiscal year ending December 31, 2025.
 3. Approval on an advisory (non-binding) basis of the compensation of our named executive officers.
-4. Approval for purposes of complying with Nasdaq Listing Rule 5635(d), the full issuance of shares of our Class A common stock pursuant to that certain Securities Purchase Agreement, dated May 19, 2025 (the "Purchase Agreement") entered into in connection with a Series A Convertible Preferred Stock financing with certain institutional accredited investors, without giving effect to the 19.99% cap provided under Nasdaq Listing Rule 5635(d).
-Approval of an amendment to the Luminar Technologies, Inc. Amended and Restated 2020 Equity Incentive Plan to increase the authorized share reserve.
+4. Approval for purposes of complying with Nasdaq Listing Rule 5635(d), the full issuance of shares of our Class A common stock pursuant to that certain Securities Purchase Agreement, dated May 19, 2025 (the "Purchase Agreement") entered into in connection with a Series A Convertible Preferred Stock financing with certain institutional accredited investors, without giving effect to the 19.99% cap under Nasdaq Listing Rule 5635(d).
+5. Approval of an amendment to the Luminar Technologies, Inc. Amended and Restated 2020 Equity Incentive Plan to increase the authorized share reserve.
 6. Transact any other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
 Record Date: Only stockholders of record at the close of business on June 3, 2025 are entitled to notice of, and to vote at, the Annual Meeting and any adjournments thereof.
 Proxy Voting: Holders of our Class A common stock are entitled to one vote for each share held as of the above record date.
 Holders of our Class B common stock are entitled to ten votes for each share held as of the above record date.
-Holders of Series A Convertible Preferred Stock which are convertible into shares of Class A common stock are entitled to vote on an "as converted basis".
-Holders of our Class A common stock, Class B common stock and Series A Convertible Preferred Stock will vote together as a single class on all matters described in this proxy statement, except that holders of Series A Convertible Preferred Stock may not participate in the vote on Proposal Four.
+Holders of Series A Convertible Preferred Stock which are convertible into shares of Class A common stock are entitled to vote on an "as converted basis" as described in the accompanying proxy statement.
+Holders of our Class A common stock, Class B common stock and Series A Convertible Preferred Stock will vote together as a single class on all matters described in the accompanying proxy statement, except that holders of Series A Convertible Preferred Stock will vote together as a single class on all matters described in the accompanying proxy statement, except that holders of Series A Convertible Preferred Stock may not participate in the vote on Proposal Four.
 Our Class A common stock and Class B common stock are sometimes collectively referred to in this proxy statement as our "common stock."
-For questions regarding your stock ownership, you may contact us through our Investor Relations section of our website at https://investors.luminartech.com/ir-resources/contact-ir or, if you are a registered holder, contact our transfer agent, Equiniti Trust Company, LLC, through its website at https://www.equiniti.com or by phone at (800) 937-5449 or (718) 921-8124.
-By Order of the Board of Directors, Paul Ricci Chief Executive Officer [•], 2025
+By Order of the Board of Directors, /s/ Paul Ricci Paul Ricci Chief Executive Officer June 6, 2025